thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'While in dashboard editing mode click the "+ Add widget" button;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/battery-charge-2-pe.png
-        title: 'Navigate to the "Status indicators" widgets bundle and select the "Battery level" widget;'
+        title: 'Select the "Battery level" widget of the "Status indicators" widgets bundle;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/battery-charge-3-pe.png
-        title: 'Specify "WM-003" (Water Flow Meter) as the data source, and add "batteryLevel" key as data key;'
+        title: 'Specify the "Selected entity" alias as the datasource.
+The "batteryLevel" key is already specified as the data key;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/battery-charge-4-pe.png
         title: 'Clear the "Card border radius" value.
 Click "Add";'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/battery-charge-5-pe.png
-        title: 'Place this widget to the right of the "Water consumption history" widget, resize it.
-Save the dashboard.'
+        title: 'Place this widget to the right of the "Water consumption history" widget, and resize it.
+Finally, save the dashboard.'

 water-flow-meter-final:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-flow-meter-state-final-1-pe.png
-        title: 'Now you can track water usage per hour, over the last 12 hours, and control the battery level in the "Water Flow Meter" device.'
+        title: 'The state for the "Water Flow Meter" device has been configured.
+Monitor water consumption for the current day, track historical data on hourly water consumption, and control the battery charge level of the "Water Flow Meter" device.'

 dashboard-final-lesson-3:
     0: